jona-laa/jona-laa/README.md

 ### Hi there, I'm Jonathan!

-I'm currently working as a full-stack developer at [Mid Sweden University][miun], Sundsvall, but I'm based in Stockholm, Sweden.
+I'm currently working as a full-stack developer at [STACCS][staccs], in Stockholm, Sweden.

 #### Here's some of the skills that I've picked up so far ...